-ATTACHMENT D.2 GENERAL PERMIT REGISTRATION DOCUMENT INSTRUCTIONS TO COMPLY WITH THE TERMS OF THIS GENERAL PERMIT
+ATTACHMENT D.2 PERMIT REGISTRATION DOCUMENT REQUIREMENTS

 NATIONAL POLLUTANT DISCHARGE ELIMINATION SYSTEM (NPDES) GENERAL PERMIT FOR STORMWATER DISCHARGES ASSOCIATED WITH CONSTRUCTION AND LAND DISTURBANCE ACTIVITIES (GENERAL PERMIT)

+I. PERMIT REGISTRATION DOCUMENT REQUIREMENTS

-A.Permit Registration Document (PRD) RequirementsAll linear underground and overhead projects (LUPs) shall comply with the Permit Registration Document (PRD) requirements in Attachments E, E.1, and E.2 of this General Permit.
-All traditional construction projects shall comply with PRD requirements in this General Permit and this Attachment.
+All Linear Underground and Overhead Projects shall comply with the Permit Registration Document requirements in Attachments E, E.1, and E.2 of this General Permit.
+All traditional construction projects shall comply with Permit Registration Document requirements in this General Permit and this Attachment.

-B. Who Must Submit PRDs
+I.A.
+General Permit Registration Document Submittal Requirements

-Dischargers of stormwater associated with construction activity that result in the disturbance of one acre or more of land area shall apply and obtain coverage under NPDES General Construction for Stormwater Discharges Associated with Construction and Land Disturbance Activities (General Permit).
+Dischargers of stormwater associated with construction activity that result in the disturbance of one acre or more of land area shall apply for and obtain coverage under NPDES General Construction for Stormwater Discharges Associated with Construction and Land Disturbance Activities (General Permit).
 Any construction activity that is a part of a larger common plan of development or sale must also be covered under this General Permit, regardless of size.
 For example, if 0.5 acre of a 20-acre subdivision is disturbed by the construction activities of discharger A and the remaining 19.5 acres is to be developed by discharger B, discharger A must obtain this General Permit for the 0.5-acre site.

 Other discharges from construction activities that are covered under this General Permit can be found in Section II of the Order of this General Permit.

-It is the Legally Responsible Person’s responsibility to obtain coverage under this General Permit by electronically certifying and submitting complete PRDs.
+It is the Legally Responsible Person’s responsibility to obtain coverage under this General Permit by electronically certifying and submitting complete Permit Registration Documents.

-C.Annual Fees and Fee Calculation
+I.B.
+Annual Fees and Fee Calculation

-1. Fees are established through regulations adopted by the State Water Board every year.
+I.B.1.
+Fees are established through regulations adopted by the State Water Board every year.
 Fees are subject to change by regulation.

-2. Annual fees are calculated based upon the total area of land disturbance not the total size of the acreage owned.
+I.B.2.
+Annual fees are calculated based upon the total area of land disturbance not the total size of the acreage owned.
 However, the calculation includes all acres to be disturbed during the duration of the project.
 For example, if 10 acres are scheduled to be disturbed the first year and 10 acres in each subsequent year for 5 years; the annual fees would be based upon 50 acres of total disturbance.
 The State Water Board will evaluate adding acreage to an existing General Permit Waste Discharge Identification (WDID) number on a case-by-case basis.
 Any acreage addition must be contiguous (within one-fourth mile) to the permitted land area and the existing SWPPP must be appropriate for the construction activity and topography.
 The Change of Information process enables the applicant to remove acres from inclusion in the annual fee calculation as acreage is built out, stabilized, and/or sold.

-3. Dischargers that apply for and satisfy the Small Construction Rainfall Erosivity Wavier requirements shall pay the applicable fee.
+I.B.3.
+Dischargers that apply for and satisfy the Small Construction Rainfall Erosivity Wavier requirements shall pay the applicable fee.

-D. When to Apply
+I.C.
+Permit Registration Document Submittal Prior to Commencement of Construction

-Dischargers proposing to conduct construction activities subject to this General Permit shall submit PRDs prior to the commencement of construction activity.
-Construction activity cannot commence until the Waste Discharge Identification number is issued.
+Dischargers proposing to conduct construction activities subject to this General Permit shall certify and submit Permit Registration Documents prior to the commencement of construction activity.
+Construction activity cannot commence until the WDID number is issued.

-In all cases, except public emergencies (e.g., wildfire, flood), PRDs must be completed and WDID number issued before construction can commence (refer to Section II.B.3-5 of the Order of this General Permit).
+In all cases, except public emergencies (e.g., wildfire, flood), Permit Registration Documents must be completed and WDID number issued before construction can commence (refer to Section II.B.3-5 of the Order of this General Permit).

-E. Requirements for Completing Permit Registration Documents (PRDs)
+I.D.
+Submittal of Complete Permit Registration Documents

-All dischargers required to comply with this General Permit shall electronically certify and submit the required PRDs, through the Stormwater Multiple Application and Report Tracking System, or SMARTS).
-The discharger shall assure that all information in its PRDs complies with the Homeland Security Act and other federal law addressing security in the United States.
+All dischargers required to comply with this General Permit shall electronically certify and submit the required Permit Registration Documents, through the Stormwater Multiple Application and Report Tracking System (SMARTS).
+The discharger shall assure that all information in its Permit Registration Documents complies with the Homeland Security Act and other federal law addressing security in the United States.